Who is eligible to register?

 Is there course pre-reading?

-Do I need to attend all three days of the course?
+Do I need to attend all sessions of the course?

-Yes.
-Attendance and active participation in all workshop sessions is compulsory for successful completion of the PMC.
-To satisfactorily complete the PMC participants must:
+Yes, attendance and active participation in all workshop sessions is compulsory to meet the 'substantial participation' requirements under the PMC prescribed content.
+To satisfactorily complete the PMC, participants must:

-- attend all sessions of the Workshop in full
+- attended all sessions of the workshop in full

 How are course participants assessed?

-Participants must demonstrate competency in four assessment tasks, one exam held on the final day of the workshop and three take home assessments due three weeks after completing the workshop.
+Participants must demonstrate competency in four assessment tasks, one exam and three take home assessments due three weeks after completing the workshop.

 Participants are required to adhere to the QLS Academic Misconduct Policy and sign a declaration of academic integrity before submitting any assessment items.